-2. An employee shall be granted up to three (3) days (including day after burial) with pay to attend the funeral of a fatherin-law, mother-in-law, grandparent, grandchild or child of a sibling.

-3. An employee shall be granted an absence of one (1) day with pay for attendance of the funeral of a sister-in-law or brother-in-law.

-4. An employee shall make every effort to notify their supervisor prior to taking leaves.
-Temple reserves the right to demand proof of any death and relationship for which leave is taken.

-Y. Domestic Partners

-1. Domestic partners certified by Temple pursuant to university policy will be eligible for all health insurance benefits (medical, dental and vision) as well as non-health benefits that would otherwise be available to spouses of bargaining unit members.
+- b.
+An employee shall be granted up to three (3) days (including day after burial) with pay to attend the funeral of a parent-in-law, grandparent, grandchild or child of a sibling. - c.
+An employee shall be granted an absence of one (1) day with pay for attendance of the funeral of a sibling-in-law or child-in-law. - d.
+An employee shall make every effort to notify their supervisor prior to taking leaves.
+Temple reserves the right to demand proof of any death and relationship for which leave is taken. - 2.
+If Temple makes Martin Luther King Jr. Day and/or Juneteenth a University-wide holiday for staff, bargaining unit employees will be eligible under the same terms. - Z. Domestic Partners - 1.
+Domestic partners certified by Temple pursuant to university policy will be eligible for all health insurance benefits (medical, dental and vision) as well as non-health benefits that would otherwise be available to spouses of bargaining unit members.
 Children of certified domestic partners will be eligible to receive benefits on the same basis, pursuant to university policy, as the children of bargaining unit members' spouses.

-2. Bargaining unit members will make co-pays for university benefits for their certified domestic partners and any covered children that are the same as the co-pays made by bargaining unit members, their spouses, and their covered children.
+2. Bargaining unit members will make copays for university benefits for their certified domestic partners and any covered children that are the same as the co-pays made by bargaining unit members, their spouses, and their covered children.

-Z. Bookstore Discount
+AA.
+Bookstore Discount